achrafelkhnissi/minishell/README.md

   FILE *outf;` \
   In your header file! you need to put `stdio.h` file before `readline/readline.h` and `readline/history.h` file \
   because `FILE` is defined in `stdio.h`
-- it's a good practice to terminate a 2d array with NULL.
-- Export without arguments: prints sorted env var.

 ## Resources